brooklynrail/brooklynrail-platform/content/events/2022/04/radical-poetry-reading-with-t-j-clark.md

 ---
 title: Radical Poetry Reading with T.J.
 Clark
 deck: Featuring Clark, Joachim Pissarro, Lytle Shaw, and Mia You
 summary: T.J.
-Clark joins our 84th Radical Poetry Reading, featuring readings of Clark's poems by Lytle Shaw and Mia You, and with an introduction by Rail Consulting Editor Joachim Pissarro.
+Clark joins our 84th Radical Poetry Reading, featuring readings by Lytle Shaw and Mia You, and with an introduction by Rail Consulting Editor Joachim Pissarro.
 people:
   - person: t-j-clark
   - person: lytle-shaw